Delicious & Affordable: 5 Must-Try Slow Cooker Meals

 Instructions

-• Add everything except the final three ingredients to the slow cooker.
+• Add all ingredients except the cream, parmesan cheese, and cooked pasta to the slow cooker.

 • Cover and cook on high for 3–4 hours or low for 5–6 hours, until the sausages are cooked through and the vegetables are tender.

-• Use kitchen shears to cut the sausage links into bite-sized pieces directly in the slow cooker.
-Or remove the sausages and cut them into rounds and add back to the sauce.
+• Use kitchen shears to cut the sausages into bite-sized pieces directly in the slow cooker, or remove them, slice into rounds, and return to the sauce.

-• Stir in heavy cream and grated parmesan cheese until well combined and creamy.
+• Stir in the cream and parmesan cheese until the sauce is smooth and creamy.

-• Meanwhile, cook the pasta according to the package instructions.
-Drain and toss with a drizzle of olive oil to prevent it from sticking.
+• Cook the pasta according to packet instructions, drain, and toss with a drizzle of olive oil to prevent sticking.

-• Serve the creamy sausages over the cooked pasta and garnish with extra parmesan if desired.
-Alternatively, add the cooked pasta to the slow cooker and toss together before serving.
+• Serve the creamy sausage mixture over the pasta or add the pasta directly to the slow cooker and toss everything together before serving.

 This incredible slow cooker recipe couldn't be any easier.
 With just a few steps, you will have delicious homemade chicken teriyaki on rice for quick food prep or lunches.